svn2233/applestoredata_sql_project/Apple Store Dataset SQL Project.md

 ![](images/13a.png)<!-- -->

 ## Final Recommendations
-1. The games category is the most popular having almost 6 times more than the 2nd most popular which is entertainment.
-This suggests that the category is over saturated but also suggests high user demand.
-This option would be a safe option to get high user engagement due to high user demand in category.
+* The Games category is the most popular, with nearly 6 times more popularity than the second most popular category, Entertainment.
+This suggests that the category may be over-saturated, but it also indicates a high user demand.
+Developing an app in this category could be a safe option to achieve high user engagement due to the substantial demand.
-2. When Jerry develops an App he should aim to have 10 to 30 languages as these apps have better ratings.
+* When Jerry develops an app, he should aim to support 10 to 30 languages, as apps with this level of language support tend to receive better ratings.
-3. There is an opportunity in finance and catalogs categories as they have the lowest user ratings.
-This suggest that the apps are not meeting the users need and if Jerry is able to meet the users need there is a potential of high user_ratings and market penetration
+* There are opportunities in the Finance and Catalogs categories, as they currently have the lowest user ratings.
+This indicates that apps in these categories are not meeting users' needs.
+If Jerry can address those needs effectively, there is potential for high user ratings and market penetration.
-4. Jerry should not make his app free but set a price as apps that are not free having better ratings
+* Jerry should not make his app free; instead, he should set a price, as apps that are not free tend to have better ratings.
-5. Jerry should make Apps with longer description as they have better ratings as there is a positive correlation between the two.
-Which means that users like to read what the app is about before they download.
+* To improve ratings, Jerry should create apps with longer descriptions, as there is a positive correlation between longer descriptions and better ratings.
+This suggests that users prefer to read more about the app before deciding to download it.
-6. The average rating of all the apps are 3.5 so Jerry should aim for a user rating above 3.5 to stand out from the crowd.
+* The average rating of all apps is 3.5, so Jerry should aim for a user rating above 3.5 to stand out from the crowd.
-7. The average price of an app is 1.73 USD Jerry should set his app price within this range.
+* The average price of an app is $1.73 USD.
+Jerry should consider setting his app's price within this range.